polterguy/polterguy.github.io/dashboard/hyperlambda-playground/index.md

 ---
-title: Execute code on your server through your browser
+title: Hyperlambda Playground
 description: The evaluator allows you to submit Hyperlambda to your server and have your code executed in 'immediate' mode.
 This is useful for administrating your Magic server, and/or learning Hyperlambda.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg"
 ---

-# The Hyperlambda Playground

 The Hyperlambda Playground component allows you to play with Hyperlambda code, and execute your code in _"immediate mode"_, for then to see the result of your execution immediately.
-The Hyperlambda playground is also a nice starting point to learn Hyperlambda, since it contains a whole range of _"Hyperlambda snippets"_ that somehow demonstrates Hyperlambda's capabilities, and provides examples for you as you start out learning Hyperlambda.
+The Hyperlambda playground is also a nice starting point to learn Hyperlambda, since it contains a whole range of Hyperlambda snippets that somehow demonstrates Hyperlambda's capabilities, and provides examples for you as you start out learning Hyperlambda.
 Click the _"Snippets"_ button to load up some snippet, study it, modify it, and then execute it, for then afterwards to see the result of the execution.